vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/zh/cookbook/markdown/README.md

 > 1. This is the first list item.
 > 1. This is the second list item.
 >
-> Here’s some example code:
+> Here's some example code:
 >
 >     return shell_exec("echo $input | $markdown_script");
 ```